ChrisGoodson/SprkVybe/README.md

 ## Features

 SprkVybe offers an extensive set of features designed to provide users with an engaging and interactive social experience.
 Key features include:
+- Discover local bars, clubs, pubs, and other venues with details like crowd age, music type, food availability, dress code, and more
+- Find or create groups to go out with, catering to those new to an area or looking to expand their social circle
+- User profiles showcasing preferences and interests for going out
+- Vetting and flagging of troublesome users for enhanced safety
+- Social features requiring ID verification
 - Personalized event recommendations
 - Advanced matching algorithms
 - User profiles with customizable preferences